johnandersen777/johnandersen777.github.io/content/posts/chadig.md

 >
 >  If you hate words because they sound silly, that's part of the point.
 There's no point in hate.

 - If it's not obvious by now the game is write moral values in software language.
-Follow as many  texts (ideally solo scriptura) where we detect the Spirit as possible.
+Follow as many  texts (ideally [sola scriptura](https://en.wikipedia.org/wiki/Sola_scriptura)) where we detect the Spirit as possible.
 Take a page from Luther and his [literacy campaign](https://www.jstor.org/stable/23768389) and post them theses on the Internet in a way others can read and modify 🇩🇰 Make sure you read [the lost gosspels](http://gospels.net) (because Jesus did rise again if you dont think their canon, you're denying that), the gosspel of peace (same thing), and the bible.
   - ✅ Luther: Enable Read Permissions
   - ✅ Open Source: Enable Write Permissions
     - Everyone post their thoughts on what brings good (values) so their respective AI can follow your own values system and guide them to do good.
 Ideally this remediates issues which have arose due to people convincing other people of things that are unideal or may have been oops behavior ingrained over time from "the way its always been done"